 - What’s this I hear about an online portal and a 90-day wait-time?

-We’ll teach you what controlled airspace is, how airspace authorizations are different than waivers, how long airspace authorization takes, how to properly ask for airspace authorization so you’re not stuck waiting, and some juicy details about how the existing process is flawed, and what’s being done to improve it.
+We’ll teach you what controlled airspace is, how airspace authorizations are different than waivers, how long airspace authorization takes, and how to properly request airspace authorization.

 So, without further ado, let’s get into the questions.